 How to Repair Laminate Flooring: Detailed Floor Repair Tutorial

-One of the greatest reasons why laminate floors have become so popular among homeowners these days is because they are a lot more durable than traditional hardwood floors.
+Laminate floors are popular largely because they're far more durable than traditional hardwood floors.
 Thanks to the protective coating on top, laminate floors are far less susceptible to scratches, impacts, and moisture than hardwood.

 However, that doesn't mean they are invincible.
 Laminate floors can be damaged, too.
 And when that happens, you must know how to repair laminate flooring.
 Otherwise, you'll have to pay a lot for a professional floor-maintenance service.